 If you’re thinking of going on a European road trip like we did, you’ll also need to make sure that any insurance will cover you in whatever countries you aim to go to.
 Most UK car insurance usually cover you for driving up to 30 days in EU countries (subject to Brexit changes).

 So if you’re just planning on a little trip to the south of France for a few weeks, make sure you check in the small print that you’re covered and you’re good to go.
 Thinking of heading to Turkey like we did?
 Then you’ll need specialist insurance – see our story below.

 The difficulty of finding specialist car insurance

-I passed my test at 17 driving my mother’s car, left the UK for a year at 18 and then started university.
-During this time, I did not own my own vehicle (outside of New Zealand).
+I passed my test at 17 driving my mother’s car, left to live in the UK for a year at 18 and then started university.
+During this time, I did not own my own vehicle in the UK.

 Jean Robert, on the other hand, passed his test at 15, drove and owned various cars and vehicles in various provinces, but then left Canada to travel.
 Alas, all that driving in different provinces and countries doesn’t make for a long history with insurers.

 For all of the reasons above, we had a hard time finding insurance.
 A few quick (who am I kidding, it takes ages!) searches on some of the comparison sites brought up quotes of minimum 2,000 pounds just for me to drive our ‘ideal’ car for a year – the Toyota Estima.
 And that was without adding Jean Robert as a named (and foreign) driver.